gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The process has been updated to succeed also when the `parent` element is absent from the submodules.

-### Dependency Configurations Usage Checking
+### Configuration API improvements

+Using the [`Configuration API`](javadoc/org/gradle/api/artifacts/Configuration.html) is a fundamental piece of writing Gradle builds.
+This is a large and multipurpose API that is easy to accidentally misuse.
+This release of Gradle will provide additional feedback if configurations are used inconsistently.

+#### Call time configuration usage checking

-Certain methods in the Configuration API should only be called when the configuration is in a [particular “role”](userguide/declaring_dependencies.html#sec:resolvable-consumable-configs) as determined by the `isCanBeResolved()`/`isCanBeConsumed()`/`isCanBeDeclared()` methods.
+Certain methods in the Configuration API should only be called when the configuration is in a [particular “role”](userguide/declaring_dependencies.html#sec:resolvable-consumable-configs) as determined by the `isCanBeResolved()`/`isCanBeConsumed()`/`isCanBeDeclared()` flags.
-For example, calling `resolve()` on a non-resolvable Configuration should not be done.
+For example, calling `shouldResolveConsistentlyWith(Configuration)` should only be done on a resolvable Configuration.
+Calling a method that is not appropriate for a configuration’s current role will now in many cases emit a deprecation warning.

 These proper usages are now mentioned on the `Configuration` type’s [javadoc](javadoc/org/gradle/api/artifacts/Configuration.html).
-Calling a method that is not appropriate will now in many cases emit a deprecation warning.

-### Dependency Configurations Name Checking

-Creating a configuration with the same naming pattern used to create [detached configurations](dsl/org.gradle.api.artifacts.ConfigurationContainer.html#org.gradle.api.artifacts.ConfigurationContainer:detachedConfiguration(org.gradle.api.artifacts.Dependency[])) will now emit a warning.

 ## Fixed issues